Commanding the editor

 It is positioned with the current text cell and can be filtered further by typing ahead.
 Remember that CamelHumps are supported, so you only need to type the capital characters of long names and MPS will guess the rest for you.

 The completion menu contains from 1 up to hundreds of items, sorted by groups.
 Defining hierarchical menus for it will be flattened so the leaves of them will be listed as well as menu titles.

-Open it with Ctrl+Space.
+Open it with Control+Space.
 Type to filter.
 Select an item with arrow keys, or clicking it.
 Finish with Tab, Enter, or double-click.
-Abort with Escape, clicking outside the menu, or changing to another application (for example Alt ).
-To reduce the filtering, press left arrow; to jump to the beginning to remove all filtering press Ctrl+Space for a second time.
+Abort with Escape, clicking outside the menu, or changing to another application (for example Alt).
+To reduce the filtering, press left arrow; to jump to the beginning to remove all filtering press Control+Space for a second time.

-When a piece of code is underlined in either red or yellow, indicating an error or a warning respectively, you can display a popup with the error message by hovering your mouse over the error or by pressing Ctrl+F1.
+When a piece of code is underlined in either red or yellow, indicating an error or a warning respectively, you can display a popup with the error message by hovering over the error or by pressing Control+F1.

-To quickly find out the type of an element, press Ctrl+Shift+T will open the selected element in the Node Explorer allowing you to investigate the appropriate part of the AST.
+To quickly find out the type of an element, press Alt/Control + X will open the selected element in the Node Explorer allowing you to investigate the appropriate part of the AST.
 Alt+F7 will enable you to search for usages of a selected element.
-To quickly visualize the inheritance hierarchy of an element, use Ctrl+H.
+To quickly visualize the inheritance hierarchy of an element, use Control+H.

 The Inspector window opens after you press Alt+2.
 Some code and properties (for example editor styles, macros and so on) are shown and edited inside the Inspector window so it is advisable to keep the window ready.

 Postfix code transformations let you conveniently modify code with predefined keywords typed right behind the code that you have just typed.
 For example, the "if" postfix applied to an expression wraps it with an if statement.
 BaseLanguage provides several postfix code transformations: